When Men Get Rheumatoid Arthritis

 “A man may be reluctant to say, ‘This hurts,’ because it would reveal weakness, which could make it more difficult to evaluate the disease,” Louie says.
 “The good news is there are also objective measures.”

 Blood tests, for example, will reveal the presence of particular antibodies associated with RA, as well as measure indicators of inflammation, such as C-reactive protein levels.
-So the arthritis can be diagnosed even if the man won’t admit to feeling the pain.
+These tests can help diagnose arthritis even if the man won’t admit to feeling the pain.

 But the first order of business, says Louie, is getting men to admit that they are experiencing pain and then to see a doctor.